dotkernel/api-documentation/docs/book/v7/installation/doctrine-orm.md

 > The configured prefix is prepended as is, no intermediary character will be added.

-> `doctrine_migration_versions` is an exception, being a special table handled by Doctrine Migrations.
+> `doctrine_migration_versions` is an exception and will remain unchanged, since it's a special table handled only by Doctrine Migrations.